-Dynamic Service Addition Response MAC Header: with type field = 0x09 and CID as primary CID for that ST. CID: 2 bytes Accpetd QosParamSet = (44 - above) bytes
+Dynamic Service Addition Response

+MAC Header: with type field = 0x09 and CID as primary CID for that ST.

+Accept QosParamSet = (44 - above) bytes

-Field Description: CID is Data CID for admitted connection requested by ST. Accpetd QosParamSet is a Type-Length-Value parameter which represents the allotted QOS parameters for the requested connection.
+CID is Data CID for admitted connection requested by ST.

+Accept QosParamSet is a Type-Length-Value parameter which represents the allotted QOS parameters for the requested connection.

-If the BS is initiating a connection creation then it generates a data CID and sends a DSA-Req PDU containing this CID in the CID field and the QoS parameter description.
+3. If the BS is initiating a connection creation then it generates a data CID and sends a DSA-Req PDU containing this CID in the CID field and the QoS parameter description.
 The ST responds to this message with a DSA-Resp PDU containing same CID and acceptance of QoS parameters.